cjvegi/DataScience-career-track-at-Springboard/README.md

 ![Labels Distribution](images/labels_distribution.png)

-This shows that the data is imbalanced.
+Lable:1 indicates people who claimed insurance while '0' who did not claim insurance.
+From the plot, we can infer that the data is imbalanced.
+Also, we can conclude that the base line accuracy is 96.36% i.e., predicting no one claims insurance.

    b.
 Correlation plot